Smashed Brussels Sprouts

 This post may contain affiliate links.
 Please read our disclosure policy.

-I think these Smashed Brussel Sprouts make the perfect Thanksgiving appetizer (or side!).
+I think these Smashed Brussel Sprouts make a great side or appetizer.
 They’re ridiculously good but not too filling.
 The recipe starts by steaming the Brussel sprouts in the microwave until they’re softened.
 Then you get to my favorite part: smashing them!
 I like to use a meat pounder to easily flatten the sprouts, but you could also use the bottom of a drinking glass.
-When they’re done, the brussel sprouts are super crunchy—my kind of finger food.
+When they’re done, the brussel sprouts are super crunchy my kind of finger food.

 Ingredients for recipe: brussel sprouts, grated parmesan, spices, and oil.